jiegec/awesome-stars/README.md

 - [woolen-sheep/md2report](https://github.com/woolen-sheep/md2report) - 一个用于将Markdown文件转换为可以直接提交给学校的docx实验报告/大作业报告/期末小论文的工具。
 - [sagemath/sage-archive-2023-02-01](https://github.com/sagemath/sage-archive-2023-02-01) - This repository used to be the user-facing mirror of the Sage source tree.
 As Sage development migrated on 2023-02-01 from https://trac.sagemath.org/ to our new repository on GitHub, https://github.co
 - [FPGA-Research-Manchester/FABulous](https://github.com/FPGA-Research-Manchester/FABulous) - Fabric generator and CAD tools
-- [desgeeko/pdfsyntax](https://github.com/desgeeko/pdfsyntax) - A Python PDF parsing library and tool built on top to browse the internal structure of a PDF file
+- [desgeeko/pdfsyntax](https://github.com/desgeeko/pdfsyntax) - A Python library to inspect and modify the internal structure of a PDF file
 - [StamusNetworks/scirius](https://github.com/StamusNetworks/scirius) - Scirius is a web application for Suricata ruleset management and threat hunting.
 - [fail2ban/fail2ban](https://github.com/fail2ban/fail2ban) - Daemon to ban hosts that cause multiple authentication errors
 - [xfgusta/cexpl](https://github.com/xfgusta/cexpl) - Command-line tool to interact with Compiler Explorer